Study to Examine Possible Effects of Cannabis Compound for Common Movement Disorder

-Phase I/II clinical trial will be first of its kind to explore cannabis as a potential treatment option for essential tremor
+This Phase I/II clinical trial was the first of its kind to explore cannabis as a potential treatment option for essential tremor

-Researchers at University of California School of Medicine are preparing to launch a novel clinical trial to examine the safety, efficacy and pharmacological properties of cannabis as a potential treatment for adults with essential tremor (ET).
+This novel clinical trial examined the safety, efficacy and pharmacological properties of cannabis as a potential treatment for adults with essential tremor (ET).
 Currently, ET is treated using repurposed medications originally developed for high blood pressure or seizures.
 Surgery is another option.

-Scheduled for early 2019, the phase I/II trial will assess efficacy and tolerability of an oral cannabis formulation comprised of cannabidiol (CBD) and low-dose tetrahydrocannabinol (THC).
-This will be the first time this combination has been studied for treatment of ET.
+This phase I/II trial assessed efficacy and tolerability of an oral cannabis formulation comprised of cannabidiol (CBD) and low-dose tetrahydrocannabinol (THC).

 CBD is a major chemical compound found in cannabis.
 It does not produce the effects of feeling “high,” which are caused by THC.
 Both CBD and THC are two of more than 100 cannabinoids in cannabis and both interact with the body’s endocannabinoid system, a network of neurotransmitters that regulate diverse physiological and cognitive processes and response to stress.

 The double-blind, placebo-control, cross-over clinical trial will consist of 16 adult participants who have been diagnosed with ET by a movement disorder neurologist.
 All study participants will be gradually administered an oral cannabis formulation with a 20:1 ratio of CBD to THC.
 After completing a two-week period at the maximum target dose, participants tapered off, followed by a washout period before crossing over to the alternate study arm.